 Absolutely!
 Cooking orzo in chicken broth adds extra flavor, making it richer and more savory than cooking it in water.
 This is especially great for soups, risottos, or creamy orzo dishes where you want a deeper, more robust taste.

-Or, you can have a browse through my Meal Prep Recipes Category for more delicious eats.
+Or, you can have a browse through my pork meal preps for more delicious eats.

 Recipe